Pam Dawber

 Pamela Dawber (born October 18, 1951) is an American actress known for her lead television sitcom roles as Mindy McConnell on Mork & Mindy (1978–1982) and Samantha Russell on My Sister Sam (1986–1988).

 Early life

-Dawber was born in Detroit, the older of two daughters of Thelma M. (née Fisher) and Eugene E. Dawber, a commercial artist.
+Dawber was born in Detroit, the elder of two daughters of Thelma M. (née Fisher) and Eugene E. Dawber, a commercial artist.
 She went to Reid Elementary School in Goodrich and attended North Farmington High School and Oakland Community College (OCC), with the intention of transferring to a four-year college.
-She deferred her studies at OCC to do some modeling work and eventually dropped out after deciding to go into modeling full-time.

 Career

 Dawber moved to New York City and was initially a fashion model with Wilhelmina Models before switching to acting.
 She appeared in several television commercials during the 1970s (Fotomat, Noxzema, Neet, Underalls, etc.).

 Dawber screen-tested for the title role in Tabitha, a 1977 to 1978 situation comedy spun off from Bewitched, but the role instead went to Lisa Hartman.
 However, ABC executives were impressed enough with her to enroll her in the company's "talent development" program, which paid its participants until they could find appropriate roles.
 Garry Marshall recruited her from this program.